MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Preliminaries

-Given an episode consisting of a support-query set pair, the basic idea of metric-based meta-learning \citep{snell2017prototypical, vinyals2017matching, zhu2020vector,hou2020fewshot} is to classify an item (a sentence or token) in the query set based on its similarity with the representation of each label, which is learned from the few labeled data of the support set.
-Some representative works are matching network \citep{vinyals2017matching} and prototypical network \citep{snell2017prototypical}.
-More specifically, given an input episode (S, Q) pair, the model encode these two parts to get the sample vector and query vector respectively:
+Given an episode consisting of a support-query set pair, the basic idea of metric-based meta-learning \cite{zhu2020vector,hou2020fewshot} is to classify an item (a sentence or token) in the query set based on its similarity with the representation of each label, which is learned from the few labeled data of the support set.
+Some representative works are matching network \cite{vinyals2017matching} and prototypical network \cite{snell2017prototypical}.
+More specifically, given an input episode $(S, Q)$ pair, the model encodes these two parts to get the sample vector and query vector respectively:

-After that, various models can be used to extract label embedding $c_{y_i}$.
-Take prototypical network as an example, each prototype (label embedding) is defined as the average vector of the embedded samples which have the same labels:
+After that, various models can be used to extract label representations $c_{y_i}$.
+Take the prototypical network as an example, each prototype (label representation) is defined as the average vector of the embedded samples which have the same labels:

-while $I$ is an indicator function which equals to True when $y_i^j == y_i$ else False; $s_i^j$ is the corresponding sample vector from $S \in R^{|S|*n*h}$.
+while $I$ is an indicator function which equals to True when $y_i^j == y_i$ else False; $s_i^j$ is the corresponding sample vector from $\bm{S}$.

-Lastly, we calculate the distance between the label embedding and the sample vector from query set.
+Lastly, we calculate the distance between the label representation and the sample vector from the query set.
 The most popular distance function is the dot product function which is defined as follows:

-The label of instance from the query set is the label which is closest with the instance vector and can be calculated through a softmax layer.
-As same as observed by \cite{ouali2020spatial}, we find the learned representations lack general discriminative semantic features because of embeddings tailored induced by cross entropy loss to solve classification problem (shown in Figure 2).
+The label of instance (i.e, $x_i$) from the query set is the label whose embedding is closest with the instance vector (i.e, $c_i$).
+This can be calculated through a softmax layer.
+However, in this way, the learned prototype of labels may lack general discriminative semantic features since it ($c_i$) only needs to be closer to instance ($x_i$) compared with other prototypes (i.e, $c_j$ where j!=i) in the same episode without considering the global prototypes.
+Since the support set may only contain a few instances with the same label, the representation becomes imprecise and fragile \cite{ouali2020spatial}.